bytecraftoy/aalto-2022-proxy/README.md

 Using this software: Once the Jetty runner is running, send a POST request to http://localhost:8080/ containing JSON file with proper OpenAI-format, and wait for a moment to receive the answer.

+This requires that you have OpenAI Apikey in your environment variable, stored in "OpenAI_apikey".
+Include thea Bearer token (without the "Bearer", just the apikey).

 For example:

 ```